magrueni/firesize_publi/README.md

 models: we provide all final models used for the analysis.

 results: we provide the results of the individual steps.
 This should help to reduce the runtime for the user.

+# additional information

+R version 3.6.3 (2020-02-29)
+Platform: x86_64-pc-linux-gnu (64-bit)
+Running under: Ubuntu 18.04.5 LTS

+Raw data comes from the European forest disturbance maps and can be downloaded from https://doi.org/10.5281/zenodo.7080016